peperini/floema-awwwards/README.md

 ## Contact

-If you have any questions or suggestions regarding this project, feel free to reach out to me:
+If you have any questions or comments regarding this project, feel free to reach out to me:

 - Email: josearmando.zara@gmail.com